ptds2021/project--G6/README.md

 To go back to the main page of the website you can click on the top left logo.

+### Website content

+* config.toml : This file contains the Hugo theme -lithium- and the configuration of the website.

+* content : This folder is filled with the following navbar items and their content : Introduction, Data, Shiny and Team.

+* netlify.toml : This file is used to set up the options of the pdts-g6 Netlify website.

+* themes : Contains every files needed for the construction of the website following the lithium Hugo theme.

 ----------------------
 # G6 (package folder)
 ----------------------